 No. 21 Tx Tech holds Louisville to lowest score since 1948

-LAHAINA, Hawaii (AP) Texas Tech's defensive identity was on full display against a Louisville team trying to find its way under first-year coach Kenny Payne.
+LAHAINA, Hawaii – Texas Tech’s defensive identity was on full display against a Louisville team trying to find its way under first-year coach Kenny Payne.

 The 21st-ranked Red Raiders held the Cardinals to their lowest point total in 74 years in a 70-38 victory in the Maui Invitational on Tuesday, a result that continued Louisville’s worst start to a season since 1940-41.